 The Irish Wolfhound can be calm and dignified or playful and goofy, depending on the situation.
 But across the board, this gentle giant with a wiry coat and whiskered face is easygoing and reliable.

-In those first three years it can be gawky and clumsy.
+In those first three years, she can be gawky and clumsy.
 This can be a potentially destructive time, but the payoff is worth it.

 Most members of this breed are friendly and actually expect to be petted.
 They aren’t hard-wired to be guard dogs, but this a good thing, considering that it’s pretty close to being the biggest dog breed in the world.